New UW study shows how COVID lockdowns impacted Northwest birds

 Like countless others who discovered a new interest in birds and bird songs during the early, quiet of the pandemic, the volunteers told researchers the work was a welcome distraction.

-“I am loving being a part of this!” said Nadine Santo Pietro, a study volunteer, in a written comment. “… it’s given me something positive to focus on during this strange time we are in right now.”
+“I am loving being a part of this!” said Nadine Santo Pietro, a study volunteer, in a written comment. ” … It’s given me something positive to focus on during this strange time we are in right now.”

 The study was co-authored by Joel Kaufman, a professor in the UW Department of Environmental and Occupational Health Sciences, and Beth Gardner, an associate professor in the UW School of Environmental and Forest Sciences.